Scientific Name: Lavandula angustifolia

 How To Sow

-English Lavender seeds require sunlight to germinate so surface sow them and cover them only lightly with soil, a few millimeters deep at most, to prevent them drying out too much.
+English Lavender seeds require sunlight to germinate so surface sow them and cover them only lightly with soil, a few millimetres deep at most, to prevent them drying out too much.
 Space Lavender plantings about 40cm apart to give them plenty of room to grow.

 Time To Germination